Meet the LCS Executive Leadership Team

 Capitalizing on the expertise gained in 20+ years of finance-focused roles in a variety of industries, Mike Andreasen serves as senior vice president – asset and performance management for LCS Real Estate.
 In his role, Mike directs the commitment to maximizing the value of LCS investments.
 Under his leadership, the team identifies opportunities for communities where LCS has an investment to optimize performance, and drive investment returns.
 These efforts not only enhance the experience of residents and employees, but also furthers the LCS mission to serve more seniors by increasing LCS Real Estate investment opportunities.
 In addition, Mike oversees Care Purchasing Services, working closely with the CPS team to bring vendor relationships and product solutions to LCS communities and CPS members.

-Utilizing her experience in mortgage loan/subordinate debt origination, portfolio loan sales and commercial real estate portfolio servicing, Sarah Dorr leads the strategic direction of the debt capitalization needs of the national platform of LCS Real Estate.
-In her role, she is responsible for the sourcing and management of the $1.5+ billion debt portfolio of LCS Real Estate and serves as the main relationship manager with all debt partners of LCS Real Estate and the LCS Family of Companies.
+Utilizing her experience in mortgage loan/subordinate debt origination, portfolio loan sales and commercial real estate portfolio servicing, Sarah Dorr leads the strategic direction of the debt capitalization needs of the national platform of LCS Real Estate and the broader LCS organization.
+In her role, she is responsible for the oversight of all debt sourcing, servicing, and relationship management for LCS and the $2.0+ billion debt portfolio of LCS Real Estate, and in select situations to support the capital needs of the third-party clients of LCS Development and Life Care Services.
+Sarah serves as the main relationship manager with all debt partners of LCS Real Estate and the LCS Family of Companies.
+She is also responsible for leading financing plans for crucial acquisition, development and refinance activity within the LCS Real Estate portfolio.

 Under Sarah's leadership, LCS is able to diversify its equity investment in the ownership of senior living communities through the strategic utilization of leverage, allowing LCS to bring its full suite of services to a greater number of residents across the country.
-With over15 years of experience in life insurance company commercial mortgage origination and servicing she provides additional knowledge and expertise that positively positions LCS Family of Companies and the communities it owns.
+With nearly 25 years of experience in institutional real estate debt, including institutional life insurance company commercial mortgage origination and servicing, she provides additional knowledge and expertise that positively positions LCS Family of Companies and the communities it owns.

 Sarah holds a BA in finance/real estate from the University of Northern Iowa and an MBA from The University of Iowa.
-She is a member of the LCS Foundation Board of Directors and outside the organization she serves as co-chair for the Community Build Committee of Bergman Academy.
+She is a member of the LCS Foundation Board of Directors, she currently serves as the chair of the LCS Foundation’s Governance Committee.
+Previously, she has served as the Chair of the LCS National Team for the Walk to End Alzheimer’s and as co-chair of the Community Build Committee of Bergman Academy.
+Sarah holds a CCIM designation and is a member of CREW Iowa.

-Chad Hade, director - debt placement, assists in developing and implementing the overall debt strategy for the $1.5+ billion debt portfolio of LCS Real Estate.
-In his role, he recommends and leads select financing plans for development, acquisition and recapitalization activity within the portfolio.
-Capitalizing on his insurance company expertise, bank loan origination experience, and knowledge in commercial real estate lending, Chad delivers on financing and servicing responsibilities for the LCS loan portfolio.
-Through strategic utilization of financing products, he supports LCS investments in building a diverse portfolio of senior housing assets across the country.
+Chad Hade, director - debt placement, assists in developing and implementing the overall debt capitalization strategy for the $2.0+ billion debt portfolio of LCS Real Estate.
+In his role, he recommends and leads financing plans for development, acquisition and recapitalization activity within the portfolio.
+Capitalizing on 15+ years of commercial lending and relationship management experience in the insurance and bank industries, Chad delivers on financing and servicing responsibilities for the LCS loan portfolio.
+Through strategic utilization of financing products, he supports LCS Real Estate in building a diverse portfolio of senior housing assets to serve seniors across the country.

-As director of investments, Dan Swift helps to grow the LCS Real Estate platform through targeted acquisitions and recapitalizations.
-In collaboration with external partners, he also leads the front end of the Clarendale development platform and has been involved in the introduction and growth of the Clarendale urban brand.
-In his role, he actively seeks opportunities to expand the number of communities owned and managed by the LCS Family of Companies.
-Dan utilizes his experience working for an institutional real estate investor to bring new perspectives to expanding the LCS vision.
+As director of investments, Dan Swift helps to grow the LCS Real Estate platform through targeted acquisitions and new developments.
+Dan leads the Clarendale development platform from site selection through construction and has been involved in the introduction and growth of the Clarendale ‘Metro’ brand.
+In his role, Dan is a key point of contact for external intermediaries and capital partners.
+Dan brings new perspectives to the LCS Family of Companies from his background in institutional real estate investing and lending.

 At LCS, Dan has served on the United Way Campaign as chair and co-chair.
 He earned his bachelor's degree in economics from the University of Northern Iowa and serves on the University of Northern Iowa College of Business Young Alumni Advisory Board.

 Graham earned his Bachelor of Arts in finance and accounting from the University of Northern Iowa.
-He is holder of the right to use the Chartered Financial Analyst designation.
-At LCS, Graham is a member of the LCS United Way Committee.
+In addition, he has been a CFA Charterholder since 2019.

 CPS Leadership Team

 Stephanie joined CPS in May of 2018 as Director of Strategic Sourcing.
-She has more than 10 years of supply chain experience in manufacturing, state and federal government, and for-profit and not-for-profit healthcare entities focusing on continuous process excellence, sourcing and contract management, and federally funded disaster recovery projects.
-In her role at CPS, Stephanie focuses on optimizing the total cost and value through end-to-end sourcing of products and services to align with CPS clients' missions, values, and priorities.
+She has more than 15 years of supply chain experience in manufacturing, state and federal government, and for-profit and not-for-profit healthcare entities focusing on continuous process excellence, sourcing and contract management, and federally funded disaster recovery projects.
+In her role at CPS, Stephanie focuses on optimizing the total cost and value through end-to-end sourcing of products, services and strategic initiatives to align with CPS clients' missions, values, and priorities.
 Stephanie holds a bachelor's degree in Supply Chain Management with an emphasis in Production and Operations Management from Iowa State University.

 At CPS, Bryan is a member of the Salesforce Steering Committee.
 He holds a bachelor's in marketing from the University of Northern Iowa.